basokant/chip-8-emulator/README.md

-# chip-8-emulator
+# CHIP OFF THE BLOCK
 A CHIP-8 emulator written in C++.

 ## Build

 ### Dependencies
 * SDL2
+* SDL2-mixer

 The default SDL2 include path is under `/usr/include` on Linux.
-The lib path is also searched by default.
+The proper lib path is also included by default.
 If yours differs, add the paths to a `config.mk` file in the root directory as follows:

 ```makefile